 Should The Skinny Fat Guy Cut or Bulk?

-If you’re a skinny fat guy, should you cut or bulk?
 If you want to get rid of your pot belly and gain some muscle, I’d suggest that you go on a cut and focus on getting rid of the fat.
 Here’s how to go about it.

 1. The first step is to put yourself in a calorie deficit.
 Set up that deficit so that you lose fat relatively slowly – dropping a pound of fat every couple of weeks is about right.
 This should allow you to gain some size and strength while you gradually lean out.

 2. Next, get started on a serious training program (which I show you how to do inside The Muscle Building Cheat Sheet) and stick with it.
 Adding muscle is the best way to combat the skinny fat look.

 If you do want to do some cardio (it’s not essential), don’t do too much of it – 90 minutes a week, distributed across 2-3 workouts is plenty.
 Remember, diet is the key to getting rid of the fat from your belly.